 “It means a hell of lot.
 It’s one day in the calendar year that we always look forward to.
 We see a load of old comrades, friends, marras as we call them.
 It means a great day for us.
 That’s the big thing for me, to see everybody.
 They’re all here, it’s great.
 I’ve been involved 10 years now, carrying the banner from New Herrington,” said Paul Young, who was a coal miner for 12 years.

 “Today’s really about bands coming together, playing some good music and having a good time.
 I play B-flat bass and have played a lot of tunes today.
 I’ve been many times.
 I love it.
 It’s the best weekend of the year,” said Alex, a member of the Strata Brass, visiting the North East from Barnsley in South Yorkshire.

 And, for some, attending the Durham Miners’ Gala is simply a reason to get out and enjoy a few pints.
 The pubs of Durham City are, no doubt, preparing for a busy day.

-The Townhouse is ideal if you like boutique hotels.
-The Hotel Indigo Durham occupies the Old Shire Hall, formerly used by Durham County Council.
+One city centre option is the Hotel Indigo Durham.
+The hotel occupies the Old Shire Hall, formerly used by Durham County Council.

-Search for hotel rooms in Durham City via Booking.com (£):
+Search for accommodation in Durham City via Booking.com:

 The map below shows Durham city centre:

-Stuart Forster is an award-winning travel writer who is based in the north-east of England.
+Stuart Forster is an award-winning travel writer who is based in North East England.
 Stuart was named Travel Writer of the Year at the Netherlands Press Awards of 2020.
-He lives 15 minutes drive from Durham City.
+He lives 15 minutes’ drive from Durham City.